WebAssembly/component-model/design/mvp/CanonicalABI.md

 Strings are loaded from two pointer-sized values: a pointer (offset in linear memory) and a number of [code units].
 There are three supported string encodings in [`canonopt`]: [UTF-8], [UTF-16] and `latin1+utf16`.
-This last option allows a *dynamic* choice between [Latin-1] and UTF-16, indicated by the 32nd bit of the second pointer-sized value.
-The length of a string is limited so that the number of code units fits in 31 bits (leaving the 32nd bit free as the flag).
-This maximum length is enforced even on 64-bit memories to ensure they don't define interfaces which 32-bit components couldn't handle.
+This last option allows a *dynamic* choice between [Latin-1] and UTF-16, indicated by the high bit of the second pointer-sized value (32nd bit on 32-bit memories, 64th bit on 64-bit memories).
 String values include their original encoding and length in tagged code units as a "hint" that enables `store_string` (defined below) to make better up-front allocation size choices in many cases.
 Thus, the value produced by `load_string` isn't simply a Python `str`, but a *tuple* containing a `str`, the original encoding and the number of source code units.

-The `MAX_STRING_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `UTF16_TAG`.
+The `MAX_STRING_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `utf16_tag`.
+Note that this limit is the same across 32-bit and 64-bit components.

 Since this byte length of a string depends on the encoding, we additionally restrict the total code units to `MAX_STRING_CODE_UNITS = (1 << 28) - 1` when